Tam Kung’s birthday falls on May 12 this year. (edited on May 9, 2019)

 In the open plaza that lies between the temple and the sea, an opera shed is a venue for traditional Cantonese operas that entertain locals for a few days following the birthday celebration.
 The gods that have been brought to take part in the parade will make their way home to their own temples and the flower cannons will return home to their associations, where the auspicious objects that adorn them will be distributed among members.
 After the noise of the parade, calm returns to Shau Kei Wan.
 It is as though a raging storm has been quieted by the god’s cup of peas.
 Tam Kung has once again extended his protection to his devotees and Hong Kong collectively hopes for a year of mild weather.

-This year, Tam Kung’s birthday is celebrated on May 3, 2017, at the Tam Kung Temple, Tam Kung Road, Shau Kei Wan.
+Tam Kung’s birthday is celebrated at the Tam Kung Temple, Tam Kung Road, Shau Kei Wan.

 Correction: Due to an editing error, an earlier version of this story was mistaken in its description of flower cannons.
 They are comprised of various auspicious objets, not flowers.